June 30, 2024

 The net result of all of this, is that we now have a highly professional series, which together runs no more than about 27 cars at the very biggest race series, with an insensible pathway into the series unless they are already connected with an existing team, no real hope that any new manufacturer will want to play, and very little opportunity for the rest of the world to sent their best drivers to com play any more.
 The other net result is that the drivers in the series, are being pulled every harder to the bright lights of NASCAR, where they run cars which are semi-broadly similar and where their skills are transferrable.

-The truth is that if you are an international motor car company, there's no reason to even look at Australian motorsport.
+The truth is that if you are an international motor car company, there's no reason to even look at Australian domestic motorsport.
 If you are a foreign GT3 team, you have the Bathurst 12 Hours to try and conquer; which means that you can ignore Supercars.
 If you are an international driver, the Bathurst 12 Hours with 3 drivers per car, offers ample opportunity to come and play; which also means that you can ignore Supercars.
+TransAm Australia buys in cars, as does TCR, with none of the development work done here; which makes sense as there is no domestic auto industry to speak of anyway.

 In a sensible world, Supercars, Super 2 and Super 3, would all just admit that the whole premise of what used to be Supercars, died in 2016 with the end of the Falcon.
-Nobody takes a car off the production line to go front line motor racing in Australia.
+Unlike the world which used to exist, nobody takes a car off the production line to go front line motor racing in Australia any more.
 TransAm with its way cheaper cars, could have and should have become the standard.
-They should have all come to a sensible agreement that while 27 cars for a top-level series is nice, the corwn jewels of Australian motorsport have always been endurance racing which have included Sandown and Bathurst.
+They should have all come to a sensible agreement that while 27 cars for a top-level series is nice, the crown jewels of Australian motorsport have always been endurance racing which have included Sandown and Bathurst.
 Those events work well when they are very very very big.
 27 cars is a joke.
 56 cars is nice.
 The bigness of an event means that you actually do attract overseas drivers, give space for up-and-comers to display their wares, and give little teams at least a chance to play with the big boys.

-In deliberately choosing a bespoke car which is so fragile that they can't go banging into each other, in choosing to close the shop so that very few people are allowed to play, and in choosing to extract every single dollar out of fans to the point where casual fans have basically been excluded, everything that made Supercars what is was is being eroded.
+If there had been a common set of cars, then costs would have gone down and they would not have been so precious about what happens to them on track.
+Instead we currently get infringements for minor bumping; which just seems daft.
+In deliberately choosing a bespoke car which is expensive to damage and which is so fragile that they can't go banging into each other, in choosing to close the shop so that very few people are allowed to play, and in choosing to extract every single dollar out of fans to the point where casual fans have basically been excluded, everything that made Supercars what is was is being eroded.
 That's fine, but it does not inspire the next generation nor grow the series.

 June 13, 2024